Climatology: Differences with meteorology

 In contrast to meteorology, which emphasises short term weather systems lasting no more than a few weeks, climatology studies the frequency and trends of those systems.
 It studies the periodicity of weather events over years to millennia, as well as changes of long-term average weather patterns in relation to atmospheric conditions.
 Climatologists study both the nature of climates – local, regional or global – and the natural or human-induced factors that cause climates to change.
 Climatology considers the past and can help predict future climate change.

 Phenomena of climatological interest include the atmospheric boundary layer, circulation patterns, heat transfer (radiative, convective and latent), interactions between the atmosphere and the oceans and land surface (particularly vegetation, land use and topography), and the chemical and physical composition of the atmosphere.

 Use in weather forecasting

-A relative difficult method of forecast, the analog technique requires remembering a previous weather event which is expected to be mimicked by an upcoming event.
+A relatively difficult method of forecasting, the analog technique requires remembering a previous weather event which is expected to be mimicked by an upcoming event.
 What makes it a difficult technique is that there is rarely a perfect analog for an event of the future.
 Some refer to this type of forecasting as pattern recognition, which remains a useful method of estimating rainfall over data voids such as oceans using knowledge of how satellite imagery relates to precipitation rates over land, as well as the forecasting of precipitation amounts and distribution of the future.
 A variation of this theme, used for medium range forecasting, is known as teleconnections, when systems in other locations are used to help determine the location of a system within the regime surrounding.
-One method of using teleconnections are by using climate indices such as ENSO-related phenomena.
+One method of using teleconnections is by using climate indices such as ENSO-related phenomena.